 - Respiratory infection

 - Mouth cancer

 - Many other diseases

-In case with rabies try to protect your dog from extraneous mammals.
-If you have large territory in extreme area – better to keep your dog in outdoor dog kennel.
+Incase rabies try to protect your dog from extraneous mammals.
+If you have large territory in the extreme area – better to keep your dog in the outdoor dog kennel.

 If you’ve thrown away all the reasons listed before this paragraph, immediately take your dog to the doctor.
 It might be seriously sick, and you most likely don’t have much time to help it.
 If you’ve noticed changes in your dog’s behavior along with excessive drooling, it might be even rabies.
 So don’t waste any time and go to the vet.